sibabrata-acharya/test15/NodeJS/OauthTemplateApp/README.md

 - Post Hook

       ```
        1. By default account.jade is used to show some account information.
 Render to account_With_PostHook.jade from /callback to show some sample UI to generate OTP as post hook.
-Modify src/hook.json key "posthook" as "account_With_PostHook"
+Modify src/hook.json key "posthooktemplate" as "account_With_PostHook"
        2. Modify ajax call URL in account_With_PostHook.jade to use either sendgrid or twilio. /generateOTPWithTwilio to use twilio and /generateOTPWithSendGrid to use sendgrid (url: '/generateOTPWithTwilio' or url: '/generateOTPWithTwilio')
        3. Modify src/hook.json for twilio and sendgrid details
       ```